wouterbulten/wouterbulten.github.io/_posts/tech/2019-01-31-home-assistant-smart-home-setup.md

 <a name="sensors"></a>
 ## Sensors

-Sensors are what my home transitioned from a "app powered home" to a "smart home".
+Sensors are what my home transitioned from a *app powered* home to a *smart* home.
 Before I had any sensors, lights were controlled by an app (e.g. the Philips Hue app) and everything was manual.
-Now, with the introduction of these sensors, most lights turn on and off automatically.
+Now, with the introduction of these sensors, most lights can be turned on and off automatically.

 The sensors I'm using now: